ValerioMedeiros/BEval/README.md

 2. Configure the Eclipse:
  * Click   `Help` > `Install New Software`.
  * In field `Work with` select  `All Avaliable Site`.
- * Type below the name of component software to search
+ * Type below the name of component software to search.
  * Follow the remaining installation procedures.
-    * These steps are repeated for each plugin (Git and Maven WindowBuilder) with the following software components: Eclipse EGit 2.2; Eclipse EGit Eclipse SDK 4.2; EGit Import Plug-in Support 2.2; Eclipse EGit m2e - Maven Integration for Eclipse 1.3.
+These steps are repeated for each plugin (Git and Maven WindowBuilder) with the following software components: Eclipse EGit 2.2; Eclipse EGit Eclipse SDK 4.2; EGit Import Plug-in Support 2.2; Eclipse EGit m2e - Maven Integration for Eclipse 1.3.
  WindowBuilder Core 1.5; WindowBuilder Core Documentation 1.5; Core WindowBuilder 1.5 IU; WindowBuilder GroupLayout Support 1.5.
 3. Create in Eclipse a maven project from Git hub using this link (https://github.com/ValerioMedeiros/BIntegration.git).
 4. Enjoy it!